Kintyre/ksconf/docs/source/cheatsheet.rst

         ksconf filter search/default/savedsearches.conf --reject-attrs "vsid"

-To see just to the schedule and scheduler status of scheduled searches, run:
+To see just to the scheduled time and enablement status of scheduled searches, run:

     .. code-block:: sh